 Having grown up in an agnostic household, a living God who loves me was indeed a big revelation to me.

 Different people have different stories with God.
 Here is Saul’s story:

 On the road to Damascus, Saul fell off his high horse literally and figuratively speaking.
-He thought he had it all together.
-He thought he knew God.
-He was in shock when he laid eyes on Jesus for the very first time.
+He thought he had it all together; he thought he knew God.
+In shock he laid eyes on Jesus for the first time.
 Looking at Him, he could not figure out who He was.
 So he asked Him (Acts 9:5):

 “‘Who are you, Lord?’
 Saul asked.

 ‘I am Jesus, whom you are persecuting,’ he replied.”

 Thinking he was doing God a favor, Saul had killed many believers affiliated with Jesus.
 It broke his heart to realize that he had been murdering God’s people.

 The incident on the road to Damascus had left Saul blind and helpless.
 He was lead into a room somewhere in the city where he sat utterly depressed, refusing to eat and drink.
 After three days of blindness, a local believer named Ananias came into his room to pray with him.
-When Saul regained his eyesight he was a new man.
 God 101 for Saul was probably something like this:

 “Hi my name is God and I am gracious!
 Forget everything you thought you knew about Me.
 You thought you could see?
 Now you are blind!
 You thought you were an exemplary Jew?
 Now you realize you have blood of innocent people on your hands. – But do not despair; there is good news for you: My Son Jesus came to extend a hand of mercy.
 You are forgiven.
 You get to start over.”

-Saul was a different man after he met Jesus; and from then on his name was changed from Saul to Paul.
+When Saul regained his eyesight he was a new man.
+And from then on his name was changed from Saul to Paul.